oobjet/oobjet.github.io/project/objet.md

 ![objet](image/objet.jpg)

+blending electronic and rock influence, objet musical activities are centered around guitar playing, live looping and weird home-built sequencers.

+(re-)discovering old and new technology, playing drums, pushing keys and buttons, hiding some of my favorite musicians into my own creation.

 > "A very interesting and worthwhile solo live performance of In C done with
 > loopers.
 Any performance of the piece where the fragments are looped loses
 > some of the excitement of an ensemble performance, but for one person to do